SIT-kite/kite-app/specifications/CONTRIBUTION_GUIDE.md

 ### Flutter

-Kite always works with the latest Flutter.
+Kite Team always works with the latest Flutter.
-As of press time, Kite uses:
+As of press time, Kite Team uses:

 - Flutter 3.3.3